Mokshit06/task-manager-api/Readme.md

 ## How to use?

 - Clone the repository.
-- Navigate to the repository and run npm `npm install`.
+- Navigate to the repository and run `npm install`.
 - Add your **SendGrid API keys**, **Database route** and **JWT Secret** to the `config/dev.env` file.
 - Type `npm run dev` to start the dev server.